 A cheerful disposition is good for your health; gloom and doom leave you bone-tired.
 [Proverbs 17:22 (MSG)]

 Grumpy never had a smile or a nice word to say to anyone.
-In fact, other than occasionally calling out a stop or telling us to move back, we never heard him say a word.
-Believe me, we tried.
-My husband and I made a point of greeting him by name, commenting on the weather, wishing him a good day and thanking him when we got off, all to no avail.
+In fact, other than occasionally telling us to move back, we never heard him say a word.
+Believe me, we tried and made a point of greeting him by name, commenting on the weather, wishing him a good day, and thanking him when we got off.
 Determined to get him to respond, we’d ask him how he was doing that day, if he had a good weekend, or managed to get in any skiing.
-In the several years we tried, we never got an answer or even a smile.
-The closest we ever got to seeing a grin was when Grumpy breezed by our stop with a loaded bus, leaving several disappointed skiers in the cold!
+In the several years we were his passengers, we never got an answer or even a smile.
+The closest we ever got to seeing a grin was when Grumpy would take off from a stop even though he could see skiers running to catch the bus.

-We had two people in the same job and both did what was required of them.
-One, however, clearly enjoyed both job and life and the other, sad to say, just seemed determined to be miserable.
-From our conversations with George, we knew his life wasn’t easy; we also knew he was a man of faith.
+Both men had the same job and did what was required of them.
+One, however, clearly enjoyed both his job and life and the other, sad to say, just seemed determined to be miserable.
+From our conversations with George, we knew his life hadn’t been easy.
+As a single father, he struggled to make ends meet.
+We also knew that George was a man of faith and, as a man of faith, he was an ambassador for more than our ski town—he was one of Christ’s ambassadors!
 As for Grumpy—who knows?
-It’s hard to believe someone so unloving comprehended how much God loved him.
+It’s hard to believe someone so disagreeable and grouchy knew Jesus.
+Perhaps, it was not knowing how much God loved him that made Grumpy unable to love his fellow travelers on this planet.
 He certainly couldn’t give away something he didn’t even know he had!
+Grumpy, however, seemed determined to stay in a desolate dull world of his own making.

-One day, I commented to George about his friendly demeanor, good humor and incredible patience.
-He responded, “Well, every morning I can either rise and whine or rise and shine; the choice is up to me!”
-He had a good point!
-We each have that choice every day we’re blessed to wake up on this side of the grass.
+One day while chatting with George on our way home, I mentioned the friendly demeanor, good humor, kindness, patience, and joy we saw whenever we rode with him.
+He responded, “Well, every morning I have a choice.
+I can rise and whine or rise and shine; I choose to shine!”
+George had a good point!
+We each have that same choice every morning with which God blesses us.
 What will you choose today?